Cyber-Chic/nasa/README.md

 ### 🤖 SYNTHETIC CO-PILOT: COLLABORATION
 **SYSTEM ARCHITECTS:** A. N. MOORE + AI NEURAL MODELS

-#### PROTOCOL // STRATEGIC SYNTHESIS
+**PROTOCOL // STRATEGIC SYNTHESIS**
 The architecture of this research terminal was manifest through an iterative exchange between human analytical praxis and AI-driven precision.
 This "Digital-Physical Handshake" ensures that the complexity of the Archive remains accessible and aesthetically unified—maintaining a persistent signal across the digital void.

----

-### 📡 ARCHIVAL NOTICE // INTEGRITY PROTOCOL
+**📡 ARCHIVAL NOTICE // NON-ENDORSEMENT PROTOCOL**
-*Imagery and data provided courtesy of public datasets and open-science repository archives.
-The Moore Signal Archive LLC is an independent creative inquiry firm.
-Use of this data is for educational and portfolio purposes; it does not constitute or imply endorsement, sponsorship, or affiliation with any federal agency, space administration, or government body.*
+Open-source data and imagery provided courtesy of various public astronomy missions.
+The Moore Signal Archive LLC is an independent scientific inquiry firm.
+Use of public domain data assets is for educational and portfolio presentation purposes; it does not constitute or imply endorsement, sponsorship, or affiliation with any government space agency.

-**SIGNAL STATUS: 🟢 NOMINAL**
+**SIGNAL STATUS:** 🟢 NOMINAL